circleci/circleci-docs/jekyll/_cci2/index.md

 - **Python 2 and later**, see the [Python Language Guide]({{ site.baseurl }}/2.0/language-python/)
 - **Ruby 2 and later**, see the [Ruby and Rails Guide]({{ site.baseurl }}/2.0/language-ruby/)

-Build projects in C, C#, C++, Clojure, Elixir, Erlang, Go, Groovy, Haskell, Haxe, Java, Javascript, Node.js, Perl, PHP, Python, Ruby, Rust, Scala and many more.
+Build projects in C, C#, C++, Clojure, Elixir, Erlang, Go, Groovy, Haskell, Haxe, Java, JavaScript, Node.js, Perl, PHP, Python, Ruby, Rust, Scala and many more.

 ## Features